Developer:

 Polygon, Boston, 2012

 Johann Sebastian Joust was first prototyped by Douglas Wilson at the the 2011 Nordic Game Jam.
 The original version used Wiimotes.
 In the summer of 2011, Doug ported the game to the PlayStation Move in order to take advantage of the controller's programmable LED light.
-In November 2011, we distributed a private, early alpha version of the game to several hundred people who had contributed to Brandon Boyer's Venus Patrol Kickstarter campaign.
+In November 2011, we distributed a private, early alpha version of the game to several hundred people.
 The game has since won a number of awards, including the Innovation Award at the 2012 Game Developers Choice Awards.

-The game draws heavily from several folk games and playground games that we and our friends play here in Copenhagen.
-Like many sports, folk games, and playground activities, J.S.
+The game draws heavily from several folk games and playground games that Doug learned while living in Copenhagen.
+Like many classic sports, folk games, and playground activities, J.S.
 Joust features a simple ruleset and sound design that encourage physical performance, face-to-face interaction, and spectatorship.
 The hope is that this open-ended rule set "deputizes" players to improvise their own "house rules."
 For instance, are you allowed to kick your opponents?
 What are players allowed to do (or not do) after they're eliminated?
 What about playing with the controllers in your pockets?
-J.S.
-Joust embraces the idea that sometimes, the most enjoyable game of them all is making up your own game.
+The idea behind games like J.S.
+Joust is that often, the most enjoyable game of them all is making up your own game.

 Doug has written about the game at length in his PhD dissertation.
 You can read more here.